 The most obvious advantage of software solutions in the finance world is their data processing power.
 Data is often viewed in spreadsheets or multiple systems, and going through all of this data manually can be a big challenge, not to mention the risks involved and error probability.

 When it comes to scalability, the problem becomes even more apparent.
-Onboarding new clients and identifying new opportunities is much easier with the help of a software solution that can process all of these actions quickly.
+Onboarding new customers and identifying new opportunities is much easier with the help of a software solution that can process all of these actions quickly.

-4) Improved Client Servicing and Sales
+4) Improved Customer Servicing and Sales

 Katipult: Specialized Software for Capital Markets

-Katipult is an award-winning, cloud-based platform that allows investment companies to provide the best service to their clients by managing investor interest, setting up new deal alerts, monitor deal completion status, and much more.
+Katipult is an award-winning, cloud-based platform that allows investment companies to provide the best service to their customers by managing investor interest, setting up new deal alerts, monitor deal completion status, and much more.